- 59.1 in

 Whooping Cranes are monogamous, forming pairs at the age of 2 or 3 years and mating for life.
 Courting pairs perform an elaborate, energetic dance display in which they leap, flap their wings, toss their heads, and even fling feathers and grass.
 Each breeding pair has a territory defended primarily by the male, who may attack intruding Whooping Cranes by running, flapping, hissing, stabbing, or jumping and slashing with his feet.
 New pairs often establish a territory near their parents.
 Whooping Cranes live and travel alone, in pairs, as families, or in small flocks of up to 7 birds, and sometimes flock with Sandhill Cranes.
 They may ignore or pursue other nearby birds, cattle, and deer.
 They spend their time on the ground and in shallow water, never perching in trees.
 They learn migration routes and nesting locations from other cranes (or from researchers in ultralight aircraft, as part of reintroduction efforts).
 Their strong homing instinct limits their dispersal to new habitat.

-The Whooping Crane is listed as federally endangered and is on the 2014 State of the Birds Watch List.
+The Whooping Crane is listed as federally endangered and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+The North American Waterbird Conservation Plan rates the species a 16 out of 20 on the Continental Concern Score and lists them as a Species of High Concern.
 Thanks to intensive conservation efforts, its population has grown from a low of 21–22 in 1941 to about 600 individuals in 2011 (with around 160 of these in captivity).
 Whooping Cranes were uncommon but widespread in 19th-century prairie marshes of the northern U.S. and southern Canada, and began disappearing with the arrival of agriculture and hunting.
 They benefited from the Migratory Bird Treaty Act of 1916, the establishment of Canada's Wood Buffalo National Park in 1922 (three decades before breeding grounds were discovered there), and the 1937 establishment of Texas's Aransas National Wildlife Refuge.
 Today's only self-sustaining population migrates between those two refuges.
 In 1967 the Canadian Wildlife Service and the U.S. Fish and Wildlife Service began captive breeding programs and reintroduction efforts, using Sandhill Cranes as foster parents.
 The first reintroduction attempt failed, but efforts continue and three reintroduced populations exist currently, sustained by captive breeding: a resident Florida population, a resident Louisiana population, and a migratory Wisconsin–Florida population.
 The latter has been taught to migrate with the help of ultralight aircraft.
 Factors threatening all of these small populations include powerline collisions, severe weather on the Gulf Coast, contaminant spills from barges, and occasional shooting by hunters mistaking them for Sandhill Cranes, or intentionally by vandals.
 Habitat management involves water control, restrictions on encroachment of trees and human disturbance, and maintenance of agricultural fields as food sources.
 The species' future depends on continued intensive conservation.

 - Urbanek, R.P., and J.C.
 Lewis.
 2015.
 Whooping Crane (Grus americana).
 In The Birds of North America Online, No. 153 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.